 Use plain language

-Using plain language helps the widest variety of users understand what you write.
-Remember that Splunk documentation readers are a global audience whose first language might not be English.
-Plain language makes translation easier and makes documentation more accessible.
+Writing with plain language helps the widest range of users understand your content.
+Splunk documentation readers are a global audience whose first language might not be English.
 Using plain language increases the chance that readers understand what you wrote the first time they read it.

-For more guidance on how using plain language increases accessibility, see Write docs for everyone.
+Plain language also makes translation easier and documentation more accessible.
+For more information on how using plain language increases accessibility, see Write accessible documentation.